 OUR Q&A LAW SERIES BOOKS

 The Core text series is complemented by our Law Books Q&A Series.
 Once students have mastered the broad ideas and the legislation, our materials instruct them on how to arrange their responses.
 It presents students with questions and answers using the IRAC Method by encouraging them to use the basic concept, the ratio decidendi of each case, and demonstrating how to apply each case.

-The majority of the questions addressed in these publications are regularly utilised by colleges for assigning tasks, coursework, and assessment questions.
-Our law books are frequently referred and recommended by professors as an excellent resource for answering examination questions and are available in many university and college libraries.
-Our aim has always been to make available quality material at affordable prices and we hope that these books will be found useful by students all over the world.
+The majority of the questions addressed in these publications are regularly utilized by colleges for assigning tasks, coursework, and assessment questions.
+Our law textbooks are frequently referred to and recommended by professors as excellent resources for answering examination questions and are available in many university and college libraries.
+Our aim has always been to make available quality material at affordable prices, and we hope that these books will be found useful by students all over the world.

 Our Q&A Series is a collection of instruction manuals that are designed to support you as you study and aid in test success.
 Each book in the Q&A Series is centred on a particular law degree curriculum.
 Each volume in the Q&A Series is a high-quality compilation of written test questions, together with their concise and understandable solutions.
 With features like case essays and issue question responses, we go down to the point and demonstrate what you need to know.